Dumb and Dumber To: Plot

 The duo arrives at the convention, where Harry impersonates Bernard.
 They are invited to a seminar, but get into an argument when Harry discovers that Lloyd has developed a romantic attraction to Penny, having seen her photo earlier.
 Lloyd is escorted out of the convention due to not being on the attendance list.
 He gets a call from Penny and informs her that he is in town with her dad.
 Lloyd meets her at a restaurant and deduces that he, not Harry, is Penny's father.

 Adele arrives at the convention with Lippincott and exposes Harry as a fraud, telling the convention heads that he stole the package.
 Fraida also arrives and triggers the fire alarm to create a diversion after she and Penny are denied entry.
 As the building is evacuated, Harry runs into Fraida and Penny, only to have Lippincott and Adele corner them with guns.
 Lloyd returns, having been to Mexico to have one of his own kidneys removed for Harry.
 FBI agents also bust in with Bernard, who reveals that he has been aware of Adele's plot and that his package only contains cupcakes.
 Fraida learns that it was Adele, not Penny, who wrote "do not contact again" on Fraida's letter.
 Angered by the unraveling of her scheme, Adele attempts to shoot Penny, but Harry takes the bullet for her and is injured.
 Adele and Lippincott are arrested.

 Harry is rushed to a hospital where he reveals that he was pranking Lloyd about needing a kidney.
+During that moment, the doctor reveals inside Lloyd's cooler is not his kidney, but a pork chop, indicating that Lloyd was scammed.
 Fraida reveals that Penny's actual biological father is not Harry or Lloyd but their deceased high school friend, Peter "Pee-Stain" Stainer.
-As the duo leave El Paso, they spot two women walking in their direction and shove them into a bush as a joke and yell "Bush Club".
+She also points out they couldn't have been Penny's father as she never had sex with either of them.
+As the duo leave El Paso, they spot two gorgeous young women walking in their direction.
+The dimwitted duo then push the two beauties into a bush as a joke and holler "Bush Club".
 Harry and Lloyd run off and high-five each other.

+In a post-credits scene, Harry and Lloyd inadvertently toss their milkshakes onto the windshield of Sea Bass, the trucker whom the duo had scammed in the first film, leading to him angrily bearing down on them in his truck.
+A false advertisement for Dumb and Dumber For is then shown, with a camouflaged Captain Lippincott appearing from the advert and walking off-screen.